Witiko/doctoral-thesis/defense.md

 the *prefix notation* or the *normal Polish notation*).
-Using their representations, they trained a deep neural network language model to solve integrals, first-order differential equations, and second-order differential equations with significantly better results than commercial computer algebra systems such as Mathematica, MatLab, and Maple.
+Using their representations, they trained a deep neural network language model to solve integrals, first-order differential equations, and second-order differential equations with significantly better results than commercial computer algebra systems.

-Following their example, we developed two math representations based on the operator tree content math representation:
+Following their example, we developed two math representations based on content math representation:

-1. The *prefix* notation, which was produced by pre-order traversal of the formulae, and
+1. The *prefix* notation, which was produced by pre-order traversal, and
-2. The *infix* notation, which was produced by in-order traversal of the formulae.
+2. The *infix* notation, which was produced by in-order traversal.

-We used the representations in two math-aware search engines and we compared them against other commonly used representations such as \LaTeX, paths in syntax layout trees, and paths in operator trees at the ARQMath 2020 lab.
-In both search engines, our representations outperformed the other representations. ↷
+We used the representations in two math-aware search engines and we compared them against other commonly used representations such as \LaTeX and paths in presentation and content math representations at the ARQMath 2020 lab.
+With both search engines, our representations outperformed the other representations. ↷

-The accuracy of semantic matching techniques depends on accurate token embeddings that properly capture the relationship between different words and math symbols.
+The accuracy of semantic matching techniques depends on accurate token embeddings that capture the relationship between different words and math symbols.

 % Section 4.2.1: Variable Control in Token Embedding Evaluation